Joseph Sullivan (mayor)

-Joseph C. Sullivan (born March 14, 1959), was the first mayor of Braintree, Massachusetts.
+Joseph C. Sullivan (born March 14, 1959) is an American former politician who served as the first mayor of Braintree, Massachusetts.

 Biography

 Mayor Sullivan was born and raised in Braintree.
 His parents are the late James and Betty Sullivan.
 He attended Ross Elementary School, and graduated from Braintree High School in 1977.
 Mayor Sullivan graduated from University of Massachusetts Amherst, and also earned a Master of Public Administration degree from the John F. Kennedy School of Government at Harvard University.
 He is married to wife Barbara and together they have two children, Molly (born 1990) and Patrick (born 1992).
 In June 2011, Sullivan announced that he was seeking re-election for a second term as Mayor of Braintree.
 He ran against Paul Walsh, who ran for Braintree Mayor in 2007 but lost in the preliminary election.
 On November 8, 2011, Sullivan was re-elected for a second term as mayor of Braintree, Massachusetts after defeating his opponent Paul Walsh.
 Sullivan was sworn in for a second term as mayor on January 3, 2012.
 In February 2012, Mayor Joseph Sullivan was elected the first vice president of the Massachusetts Mayors Association.
 Mayor Sullivan planned to seek re-election in 2015 for a third term as Mayor of Braintree, Massachusetts.
 He ran unopposed in the November 2015 Braintree town election for Mayor.
 On April 11, 2019, Mayor Sullivan decided he would not run for re-election as Mayor of Braintree.
 His last day as Mayor was on January 2, 2020 when he was succeeded by Braintree Town Councilor Charles C. Kokoros.